 If you are overwhelmed and you're not sure who to talk to, talk to someone who gets it.
 We understand how difficult it is to reach out, but with our volunteers, there's no judgement, they've been through it all: trips to the doctor, sessions with counsellors, conversations with family and friends, medication, breakdowns.
 They might be able to guide you and get you on the road to feeling better.

-Our services are FREE, we are online every day through our chat function.
-REAL people, REAL experiences, ZERO judgement.
+Our mental health support is FREE, we are online every day through our chat function.
+REAL people, REAL experiences, ZERO judgement, ALWAYS.

 You are NOT ALONE.

-Don't fob yourself off – talk to someone who gets it!
+Don't fob yourself off – talk to someone online who gets it!

 Eddy Temple-Morris, Patron of My Black Dog, talking about our services.